Anti-Bribery for Sales · Module 2 of 2

 Send the tickets tonight.
 Log them in the register after the bid lands.

 Mark knows this market.
-Brightline is going to send tickets.
+Brightline's going to send tickets.
 NSW s.249B doesn't prohibit reasonable hospitality.
-Get them out the door tonight, log them in the register once the proposal is in, brief Lila after the award.
-The only question is whether you match the competition or not.
+Send them, log them post-award, brief Lila after.

 Portrait of Mark Stelovich